Eruhonya/Eruhonya/README.md

 Aspiring Data Scientist & ML Engineer with a background in Oil & Gas Engineering and Strategic Management.
-Currently deepening expertise in AI and Machine Learning.
+Currently deepening expertise in AI

 ---